WMWV

 WMWV (93.5 FM) is a radio station broadcasting an Adult album alternative format.
 Licensed to Conway, New Hampshire, United States, the station serves the Mount Washington Valley area.
 The station is owned by Mt.
 Washington Radio & Gramophone, L.L.C. and features programming from AP Radio.
+Their studio is located in Settlers Green in North Conway.

 History

 The station went on the air as WBNC-FM on June 23, 1967.
 On November 2, 1979, the station changed its call sign to the current WMWV.